Firefighter: Structural firefighting

 While sometimes fires can be limited to small areas of a structure, wider collateral damage due to smoke, water and burning embers is common.
 Utility shutoff (such as gas and electricity) is typically an early priority for arriving fire crews.
 In addition, forcible entry may be required in order to gain access into the structure.
-Specific procedures and equipment are needed at a property where hazardous materials are being used or stored.
+Specific procedures(NFPA 704) and equipment are needed at a property where hazardous materials are being used or stored.
+Additionally, fighting fires in some structures may require additional training and firefighting tactics that are specific to that structure.
+For example, row house fires are a type of structure fire that require specific tactics to decrease risks.

 Structure fires may be attacked with either "interior" or "exterior" resources, or both.
 Interior crews, using the "two in, two out" rule, may extend fire hose lines inside the building, find the fire and cool it with water.
 Exterior crews may direct water into windows and other openings, or against any nearby fuels exposed to the initial fire.
 Hose streams directed into the interior through exterior wall apertures may conflict and jeopardize interior fire attack crews.

 Buildings that are made of flammable materials such as wood are different from building materials such as concrete.
 Generally, a "fire-resistant" building is designed to limit fire to a small area or floor.
 Other floors can be safe by preventing smoke inhalation and damage.
 All buildings suspected or on fire must be evacuated, regardless of fire rating.

+When fire departments respond to structure fires, the priorities are life safety, incident stabilization, and property conservation.
+Some tactics used to achieve positive results at a structure fire include scene size-up, door control, coordinated ventilation, and exterior attack prior to entry.

+When the first fire department arrives on-scene at a structure fire, scene size-up must occur to develop the appropriate strategy (offensive or defensive) and tactics.
+With scene size-up, a risk assessment must also occur to determine the risks of making an interior fire attack.
+When an incident's critical factors and the risk management plan indicate an offensive strategy, the incident commander will define the tactical objectives for entering the structure.
+Offensive incident action plans (tactics) are based on the standard offensive tactical priorities and their corresponding completion benchmarks.

+Firefighting priorities and tactics

+The incident commander should consider these priorities and firefighting tactics at a structure fire: